titoghose/Q-Pi/README.md

 3. The programme will sequentially analyse each cell.
 See terminal for intermediate output information.

 4. The lateral cross section of the ZX and ZY planes of the Z-Stack will pop up with the auto selected membrane level.
 If not satisfied with the selection, you can manually use your mouse to select the correct level.
 The image can be zoomed into for a clearer view.
+We recommend zooming in because some files have very few slices and hence the stack appears very thin.
 Every click is recorded and the subsequent membrane level is displayed on the terminal.
 Close the window to finalise selection.

 5. If plot option was selected then wait for cell to be plotted without membrane first and then with the membrane at the correct level.